quantum-t/quantum-web/src/pages/in-one-piece-templates.md

     description: example file for upload
     thumbnail: should be an image
 ---
-Thank you for purchasing **"In One Piece - A step by step guide to surviving change".**
+Thank you for purchasing **"In One Piece - A step by step guide to surviving change"**

 Your exclusive templates can be downloaded here: